vedph/pythia-shell-v2/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.3.

 This is version 2 of the Pythia UI development shell.
-Version 2 has been refactored into a standalone app and all its library versions have bumped to 6.
-The old version is being preserved in its [original repository](https://github.com/vedph/pythia-shell).
+Version 2 has been refactored into a standalone app, all its input/output endpoints have been refactored with signals, and all its library versions have bumped to 6.

+>The old version (4) is being preserved in its [original repository](https://github.com/vedph/pythia-shell).
+An intermediate major version 5 is a deprecated intermediate version.

+This shell is used to develop and test the basic UI components for building Pythia-based frontends like Minerva.

 ## Docker